sriram-d/msgraph-training-webhooks-customdata-insights/Lab.md

 ![Output from schema extension](Images/15.png)

 > Note that there is a `Thread.Sleep` call between each operation.
 This is required to avoid a race condition with resources as they are being created.

 ## 4. Developing insights with Microsoft Graph

 This lab will show how to use the Insights resource with Microsoft Graph.

-### Register the application
+### Register the insights application

 Visit the [Application Registration Portal](https://apps.dev.microsoft.com). **Register** a new Converged application, and copy the generated application ID for later use as the Client ID.  **Configure** the application:

 - Add a new secret by clicking the **Generate new password** button and copy the secret to use later as the Client Secret.
 - Click the **Add Platform** button.
 A popup is presented, choose **Web**.
 - Add a Redirect URL to use while debugging locally (the default setting for the Visual Studio project is `https://localhost:44326/`, if you use something else you need to change this value for your app registration).
 - Click **Save** to save all changes.

-### Clone the starting application
+### Clone the insights starting application

 The application will use OpenId Connect with the v2.0 endpoint as a starting point.
 To start, you will clone the project from GitHub.
 From your shell or command line: